AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 In order to achieve this, we have to abstract quite a few elements.
 We will therefore declare the following formal parameters:

-    - :ada:`S`: the string containing the array name
+    - the string :ada:`S` containing the array name;

-    - an instance of the :ada:`Generic_Array_Pkg` package (which was implemented in the previous section)
+    - the formal :ada:`Generic_Array_Pkg` package parameter (which was implemented in the previous section);

-    - a function :ada:`Image` that converts an element of type :ada:`T` to a string
+    - the formal :ada:`Image` function that converts an element of type :ada:`T` to a string;

-    - a procedure :ada:`Pkg_Test` that performs some operation on the array
+    - the formal :ada:`Pkg_Test` procedure that performs some operation on the array.

-Note that :ada:`Image` and :ada:`Pkg_Test` are examples of formal subprograms.
-Also, note that :ada:`S` is an example of a formal object.
+Note that :ada:`Image` and :ada:`Pkg_Test` are examples of formal subprograms, which have been discussed in the introductory course.
+Also, note that :ada:`S` is an example of a formal object, which we discuss in later section.

 This is a version of the test application that makes use of the generic :ada:`Perform_Test` procedure: